-Proposals requiring a Development Approval/Planning Permit are often advertised so that neighbouring property owners can see that an application has been made and can lodge a formal objection to the proposal if they wish.
+Proposals requiring a Development Approval/Planning Permit are often advertised so that neighbouring property owners can see that an application has been made and can lodge a formal objection to the proposal if they wish – say if there is potential detriment to their amenity.
 Many people take the opportunity to object, but will often do so on the basis that they simply don’t like the fact that building work has been proposed nearby.

 Any such objection is ill-informed.